 To keep down costs, stick with a basic specification – so go for carpets for floors and standard white sanitaryware, for example.
 And think radiator-based heating, too.
 ‘There are some great modern or traditional radiator designs now, which will work out cheaper than installing underfloor heating in your extension,’ says Robert Wood.

 23. Limit the relocation of services

-When you're planning an extension, consider the position of fittings, for example, a new toilet.
+When you're extending a house, consider the position of fittings, for example, a new toilet.
 If yours can be placed in a convenient position for the existing soil stack, you'll save on labour costs.